aftalam/5th-sem-labworks/Algorithm Design/README.md

 # algorithm design and analysis

-aim of all the practicals is mentioned at top of the file
+aim of all the practicals along with their time complexity is mentioned at top of the file